SharePoint/sp-dev-docs/docs/solution-guidance/Sandbox-Solution-Transformation-Guidance-Feature-Receivers.md

 ```

-When you are using code based approaches, we recommend using [PnP Provisioning Engine](http://dev.office.com/blogs/sharepoint-pnp-remote-provisioning-engine-august-2016) for the template management, which will dramatically simplify the development efforts.
+When you are using code based approaches, we recommend using [PnP provisioning engine](http://dev.office.com/blogs/sharepoint-pnp-remote-provisioning-engine-august-2016) for the template management, which will dramatically simplify the development efforts.

 ## Removing sandbox solution containing feature receiver code from your site
 <a name="sectionSection3"> </a>